Noise Reduction Features

-You can reduce the image noise generated.
+This function reduces the noise generated in the image.
 This function is especially effective when shooting at high ISO speeds.
 When shooting at low ISO speeds, the noise in the darker parts of the image (shadow areas) can further be reduced.

 Select [: High ISO speed NR].